Human Rights

 1. Human Rights Due Diligence for ENEOS Holdings and Group Companies

 The ENEOS Group began carrying out human rights due diligence in accordance with the United Nations Guiding Principles on Business and Human Rights (UNGP) in fiscal 2019.
-We implement the due diligence process every two years.
-Human rights due diligence consists of identifying and assessing the scope of human rights violation risks in our business activities, formulating improvement measures, and developing a training system.
+The due diligence in fiscal 2019 and fiscal 2021, conducted with the cooperation of a third party, involved identifying and assessing the scope of human rights violation risks in our business activities, formulating improvement measures, and developing a training system.
+We received third-party verification for the due diligence conducted in these two fiscal years.

-In the course of human rights due diligence, in which we reference Guidance on Human Rights Due Diligence of the Japan Federation of Bar Associations and the opinions of NGOs in addition to the UNGP, we conduct scoping of human rights risks to be evaluated and verified (see table below).
+In the course of human rights due diligence, in which we reference Guidance on Human Rights Due Diligence of the Japan Federation of Bar Associations, Reference Material on Practical Approaches for Business Enterprises to Respect Human Rights in Responsible Supply Chains of the Ministry of Economy, Trade and Industry, and the opinions of NGOs, in addition to the UNGP, we conduct scoping of human rights risks to be assessed and verified (see table below).

 Human Rights Due Diligence Issues for Confirmation